oasis-tcs/sarif-spec/sarif-2.2/prose/sarif-v2.2-editor-draft.md

 ### 3.4.7 Guidance on the use of artifactLocation objects <a id='guidance-on-the-use-of-artifactlocation-objects'></a>

-Some URIs are “deterministic” in the sense that they will be the same from one run to the next and are independent of machine-specific information such as volume names or drive letters.
+Some URIs are "deterministic" in the sense that they will be the same from one run to the next and are independent of machine-specific information such as volume names or drive letters.
 Internet addresses are typically deterministic.

 In contrast, file system paths are typically non-deterministic.
 For example, a source code enlistment might exist at different paths on different machines.